Toufiquer/p8-9-old/README.md

    <ThemeData.Provider value={[themeData, setThemeData]}>
 3. Inside Theme.js you get data from useContext and modify and put it to context(app.js)
 4. Use it anywhere you want.

+### After That User Page Configuration

+1. All functions inside users.js
+   $$ Products are same as User Page.